 When a patient is missing a permanent tooth, Dr. Clayton M. Hansen may recommend a dental bridge in American Fork, Utah.
-A bridge consists of a replacement tooth (pontic) attached to two adjacent crowns which together form a structure that is bonded into the mouth.
+A bridge consists of a replacement tooth (pontic) attached to two adjacent crowns, which together form a structure that is bonded into the mouth.
 The crowns are placed over the teeth on either side of the gap.
 These teeth are called the abutment teeth.
-Failure to replace missing teeth can cause teeth to shift, leading to malocclusion (bad bite), misaligned teeth, and jaw problems.
+Failure to replace missing teeth can cause teeth to shift, leading to malocclusion (bad bite), misaligned teeth and jaw problems.

-There are three main kinds of dental bridges: traditional bridges, cantilever bridges, and Maryland bonded bridges.
-Traditional bridges, which are made from porcelain fused to metal or ceramics, are the most common type of bridge.
+- Traditional bridges — Traditional bridges, which are made from porcelain fused to metal or ceramics, are the most common type of bridge.
 They consist of a crown for each abutment tooth with a false tooth in between.
-Cantilever bridges are used when a gap has teeth on either side of the dental bridge that is bonded to your teeth.
+These are used when a gap has teeth on either side and are one of the most common dental restorations.

 To learn more and to schedule your next appointment with our dentist, contact our dental office today.